 The Medicare for All Act would deliver comprehensive healthcare to all Americans with better outcomes for the least cost (no premiums, no deductibles, no co-pays, everyone included!).
 I challenge Republicans and others to present their proposals and see how they stack up against Medicare for All.
 I strongly believe it's time for comprehensive healthcare in the U.S. like other developed nations.

 When 1 out of every 6 people is prescribed antidepressants or painkillers, it is easy to understand why we have an opioid crisis in America.
-Study after study has shown that addiction to prescription painkillers leads to more lethal drugs like heroin and crystal meth.
+Study after study has shown that addiction to prescription painkillers leads to use of more lethal drugs like heroin and crystal meth.
 The epidemic has put enormous burdens on our families, healthcare facilities, social services and county jails.
 I will work to expand federal grants to assist our communities in effectively preventing and treating Opioid addiction.